If you or a loved one are seeking treatment for alcohol or substance abuse, please call our partner facility today:

 An addiction rehabilitation program is the best way to help someone who struggles with substance addiction.
 A good treatment center understands that each individual has their own journey to recovery and a tailored addiction recovery plan can provide numerous physical and mental benefits.

-The following are therapies offered by Blueprints for Recovery:
+The following are therapies offered by The PAC Program:

 Dialectical Behavior Therapy